abogojevic13/aws-ansible-wordpress/README.md

 # aws-ansible-wordpress
-Deployment Wordpress on AWS with Ansible
+Wordpress deployment on AWS with Ansible